 Under the Alabama landlord-tenant laws, each renter is rightfully entitled to:

 - Give the landlord a written notice to conduct the required repairs of the rental space within a 14-day period.
-If not, the tenant can terminate the leasing agreement
+If not, the tenant can terminate the leasing agreement and no longer have to pay rent

 - Be given possession of the rental unit or end the rental agreement if the landlord is guilty of illegal eviction or retaliatory conduct